Meet the Faculty Diversity & Development Team

 Traci is the Administrative Coordinator for the Office of Women's Careers/Faculty Diversity and Development.

 Traci earned her B.A. in Interdisciplinary Studies from the University of Texas at Dallas (UTD) in 2015.
 Within the two offices, she coordinates events, implements new initiatives, and assists Dr. Yin with daily operations and data analyses.
 Traci is also the Administrative Manager for the Women in Science and Medicine Advisory Committee whose mission is to enhance the visibility and recognition of women in science and medicine on campus.
-Recently, Traci has been accepted by the UT Southwestern Medical Center Selection Committee for the UT Dallas Healthcare Organization Leadership MBA Program.
-Her studies began in January of 2020.
+In 2019, Traci was accepted by the UT Southwestern Medical Center Selection Committee for the UT Dallas Healthcare Organization Leadership MBA Program and graduated May of 2022.

 Maryyam Sehgal, MHA, CHW

 Maryyam is a Program Coordinator for the Office of Faculty Diversity and Development/Office of Women’s Careers.

 Maryyam is a multilingual certified Community Health Worker in the state of Texas.
 In 2018, she earned her B.S in Biology from the University of Texas at Tyler.
 She is also a recent graduate and holds a master’s in healthcare administration from The University of Texas Health Science Center in Tyler.
 She has a background in serving the underrepresented communities all over rural East Texas and hopes to continue raising healthcare awareness and diversity.
 In her current role, she works closely with Dr. Capers on several diversity initiatives to reduce healthcare disparities and mitigate bias and racism in medicine.